 Hard water stains are common on bathroom taps and faucets.
-If you do not clean your faucets regularly it will be very difficult to remove the stains.
-In this article, we have discussed some best ways to remove hard water stains from faucets and taps.
+If you do not clean your faucets regularly, it will be very difficult to remove the stains.
+In this article, we have discussed how to remove hard water stains from faucets and taps.

 Causes Of Hard Water Stains

 The primary cause of hard water staining is borewell water for both residential and commercial water.
 The borewell water contains slightly more magnesium and calcium.
 The minerals in the water, in particular, generate tenacious limescale deposits on showerheads, taps, tiles, and mirrors.

 Since hard water contains a large number of mineral deposits, when the water evaporates, the deposits remain, resulting in ugly patches.
 The limescale stains not only make the taps and showers look unpleasant but they also interfere with their proper operation.

 It may also give you the feeling that your hands are not as clean as you want after washing them.
 The stain marks on the taps and faucets are difficult to remove with regular soap or cleanser.
 It’s a good idea to regularly clean hard water stains on faucets and fixtures to keep them looking attractive and working properly.

 How To Remove Hard Water Stains From Faucets & Taps

 Here are some best home remedies you can use to remove these hard water stains: